Skip to main content

 What Kind of Nurses Get Paid the Most?

-BLS reports that nurses in hospitals tend to earn higher median salaries of $78,070 per year because their work involves round-the-clock and critical care.
-Nurses in ambulatory healthcare services see patients for routine medical care outside of a hospital setting.
-They earn a median salary of $76,700 per year, BLS reported.
-And nurses who provide care in nursing and residential care facilities earn a median salary of $72,420 per year.
+BLS said nurses in hospitals earned median salaries of $88,430 in 2023 because their work involves round-the-clock and critical care.* Nurses in ambulatory healthcare services see patients for routine medical care outside of a hospital setting, and they earned a median salary of $81,230 in 2023, BLS reported.* And nurses who provide care in nursing and residential care facilities earned a median salary of $79,280 in 2023, according to BLS.*

-While working in an educational setting commands a lower salary than bedside or ambulatory nurses, with a national median of $61,780 per year, nurses working in education still do much better than the national median.
+While working in an educational setting commands a lower salary than bedside or ambulatory nurses, with a national median of $71,550 per year, nurses working in education still do much better than the national median, BLS notes.*

-“One unique thing about nursing is that you truly can work your way through the system, gaining experience, having a career, working your way right up to where you want to be," said Murray.
+“One unique thing about nursing is that you truly can work your way through the system," said Murray.
 "You can start as a medical assistant, then LPN, then RN, and on to graduate school if you wish, all while working and earning a living plus gaining valuable experience."

-Ultimately, the nursing profession offers many employment prospects, ways to customize your career, and the potential to gain valuable professional experience and an income—all while you work your way through school.
+Ultimately, the nursing profession can offer many employment prospects, ways to customize your career and the potential to gain valuable professional experience — all while you work your way through school.
 And perhaps the best part of the nursing profession is the many opportunities to make a real difference in the lives of others.

 A degree can change your life.
 Find the SNHU online nursing program that can best help you meet your career goals.